TurnipXenon/C380-1Code/Assignment03/DESIGN.md

 Space used by the implementation is the combination of that of the queue and the hashatble's.
 Worst case for time spent are in the hashtable where there may be expanding or shrinking buckets during insertion / deletion.
+It's worth pointing out that the implementation does not really work well for memory references that exceed page sizes.
+It's mostly good for random one-time acesses (what hashtables are good at), but not for large consecutive data (which may have better ways of handling if that's the majority of the data).
+For memory references that do span several pages, the implementation breaks it down and treats each page as an individual page (@see windowset_put and windowset_delete in windowset.c).